Asduveneck/Useful_shells_configs_bootstraps/Useful_shells/README.md

 I like to automate a lot of processes, and shorten my most frequently used commands when working with git.

-Make sure to `chmod +400` the shell files to run them.
+Make sure to `chmod +x` the shell files to run them.

 ## Dealing with WSL